Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

-Current benchmarking frameworks provide standardized methods to assess the quality, controllability, and utility of generated scenarios, ensuring that the \glspl{wm} meet the requirements for \gls{ad} applications.
+\textbf{Benchmarks:} Current benchmarking frameworks provide standardized methods to assess the quality, controllability, and utility of generated scenarios, ensuring that the \glspl{wm} meet the requirements for \gls{ad} applications.
 Current evaluation frameworks mainly focus on visual realism and on the performance of downstream tasks (perception, planning, etc.).
 ACT-Bench~\cite{arai2024act} introduces a standardized framework to quantify action controllability, measuring how well the generated scenarios adhere to specified driving instructions.
 This benchmarking framework assesses the fidelity of action execution in \gls{wm}-generated scenarios.
 DriveArena~\cite{DriveArena_2023} is a closed-loop generative simulation platform that enables the evaluation of \gls{ad} systems in dynamic and realistic environments.
 By simulating continuous interactions between the ego-vehicle and the environment, it bridges the gap between synthetic training and real-world deployment, supporting the iterative refinement of driving policies.